SuperOfficeDocs/superoffice-docs/docs/api/contact/sql/get-contact-details-sql.md

 ---
 title: Get contact details
 uid: get_contact_details
-description: Get contact details from the SuperOffice database
+description: How to get contact details from the SuperOffice database using raw SQL.
-author:
+author: Bergfrid Skaara Dias
-so.date:
+so.date: 11.04.2021
-keywords:
-so.topic: howto
+keywords: contact, company, SQL, API so.topic: howto
 ---